 What is hemp protein?

 Protein powders are popular nutritional supplements used by athletes, bodybuilders and those trying to gain weight or increase muscle mass.
 Hemp protein powder is one of the more popular varieties, made by grinding pressed hemp seeds into a fine powder.
 It has an earthy, nutty taste and is often added to shakes or smoothies to boost protein intake.
-Hemp is a high-quality vegan protein, containing all nine essential amino acids, plus fibre, healthy fats, and minerals.
+Hemp is a high-quality vegan protein, containing all nine essential amino acids, plus fiber, healthy fats, and minerals.

 Nutritional Forms of Hemp